What is UAPA (Unlawful Activities Prevention Act)?

 - Unlawful Activities Prevention Act, 2019 also empowers the parliament of India to restrict the rights and freedoms of citizens to protect ‘the sovereignty and integrity of India’.

 - The definition of terrorism has been expanded under Section 35 and 36 of Chapter VI.
 It allows NIA to seize the property of charged Individual or Organization under Section 25 and empowers to investigate cases under UAPA Section 43.

-- UAPA Act now can designate an individual as a terrorist and allows to add the person to 4th Schedule of UAPA.
-The person can appeal to denotify the name from 4th Schedule.
+- UAPA Act can now designate an individual as a terrorist and add the person to 4th Schedule of UAPA.
+The person can appeal to denotify the name from the 4th Schedule.
 But here is the controversial part.
 The person has to appeal to the government for denotification.
 A review committee will be set up to look into the appeal.
 Hence the process removes the basic institutional mechanism for judicial review.

 There should be a perfect balance in the creation of a safe and sound society by proving security and maintaining citizen’s rights.
-Unlawful Activities Prevention Act, amendment 2019 would be snatching fundamental rights of a citizen in the pursuit of a safe Nation.
-But how can a Nation remain safe if it’s right to speech is taken away?
+Some experts and activists are protesting as the Unlawful Activities Prevention Act, amendment 2019 would be snatching fundamental rights of a citizen in the pursuit of a safe Nation.
+They are questioning how can a Nation remain safe if its right to speech is taken away?
 It also denies the judicial principle of ‘innocent until proven guilty’ and violates the International Covenant on Civil and Political Rights.

 The article is aimed to provide an informative and analytical approach on What is UAPA (Unlawful Activities Prevention Act) and it will help you to build your own thought and opinions on What is UAPA (Unlawful Activities Prevention Act).